A rank function for Fra\"{\i}ss\'{e} classes and the rank property: The rank function and its basic properties

-The rank game can be viewed as an asymmetric variant of the Banach--Mazur game studied by Krawczyk and Kubi\'s~\cite{krawczyk-kubis-games} in the context of evolution systems~\cite{kubis-radecka, kubis-fraisse-sequences}.
-In the classical Banach--Mazur game played on a structure $X$, both players alternately choose concrete finite substructures within $X$ to form an increasing chain.
+The rank game can be viewed as an asymmetric variant of the abstract Banach--Mazur game studied by Krawczyk and Kubi\'s~\cite{krawczyk-kubis-games} in the context of evolution systems~\cite{kubis-radecka, kubis-fraisse-sequences}.
+In that game, both players alternately choose concrete finite substructures from $\age(X)$ to form an increasing chain.

 In contrast, the rank game is fundamentally asymmetric: Player~\textsf{I} proposes \emph{abstract} prime extensions from the class $\cF$, while Player~\textsf{II} must find \emph{concrete realizations} of those extensions inside the fixed structure $X$.
 The rank measures how many rounds \textsf{II} can survive this challenge.

 It might seem that if $F, G \in \age(X)$ are isomorphic, then we would have $\rk_X(F) = \rk_X(G)$.
 However, this is clearly false; for example, if $X$ is a graph and $v, w \in X$ where $v$ is isolated and $w$ is not isolated nor connected to every other vertex, then $\rk_X(\{v\}) = 0 < \rk_X(\{w\})$, while $\{v\} \simeq \{w\}$.